foundations-fall-2016/session2/README.md

 }
 ```

-When you float an element you fequently have to specify a width.
+*When you float an element you usually have to specify a width.*

 Extend the background property to add a background graphic to the `<ul>`.